tanavrielle123/data-analysis/README.md

 # data-analysis
 For learning basic data analysis, visualisation and modelling

+Different datasets will be used and practiced with to analyse

-# Transport Peak Hour Analysis
+# Analysis 1: Transport Peak Hour

-This mini project explores how passenger demand varies across different hours.
+This analysis explores how passenger demand varies across different hours and what conslusions can be drawn.

 Skills demonstrated:
 - Python data analysis